iluvjava/Maths/Notebook 2.0/CSE 546/SGD.md

 \frac{1}{T}\sum_{t = 1}^{T}
     \mathbb{E}\left[l(w_t) - l(w_*)\right]
 $$

+Which appeared in the previous analysis on the boundeness of the Stochastic Gradient Descend Algorithm.

 The intuition bethind the Jensen's inequality is simple, take a look at the convex defintion of a function: